 Of course!
 We love taking out anglers of all ages.
 First catches are always an incredible experience for everyone on the boat, and sometimes kids pick up on things faster than adults.
 Fishing with a guide allows you to simply enjoy the day with your kids or grandkids, while leaving all of the details to us.
 Just let us know how old your kids are and we’ll show you the best options available.

 Astoria is full of history and unique sights, from Ft.
 Stevens to the Astoria Column to Battery Russell.
 We’ve put together a short list of our favorites, but feel free to explore and discover more for yourself.

-Both Oregon and Washington fishing licenses can be used on the Columbia River, with day licenses for either state running about $20 per person.
-Washington residents can purchase Oregon licenses for fishing the Columbia River.
+Both Oregon and Washington fishing licenses can be used on the Columbia River, with day licenses for either state running about $25 per person.
+If you’re not from Washington, please purchase Oregon licenses for everyone.